brajeshwar/brajeshwar.github.io/_posts/2005/2005-01-02-brajeshwarcom-v51-template-bluntly-copied.md

----
-layout: post
-title: Brajeshwar.com v5.1 template bluntly copied!
+# Brajeshwar.com v5.1 template bluntly copied!
----

 Well, well, I have no problem with that but don't claim "this site is an orginial design of my own. ....... .
 Currently version 4.0 is on display constructed with HTML/CSS.
 I am pleased with the outcome".
 I don't deny the fact that I too get lotta inspiration from other people but I request the authors if I can use/modify the same.
 Look at this website, stickrod.com, it even uses my meta description tagline "Brajeshwar is dedicated to web development using Macromedia technologies".